 If It's a Valuable Antique

-When you have a sofa that dates back over a century, and you have invested good money in it, reupholstering it makes sense.
-This is not something that can be replaced by a brand new sofa.
-In this case, by reupholstering, you are actually restoring an antique.
+When you have a sofa that dates back to more than a century, and you have invested good money in it, reupholstering it makes sense.
+This is not something that can be replaced by a brand-new sofa.
+In this case, by reupholstering, you are restoring an antique.
 However, if this is an investment, this should not be attempted on your own.
-Get a qualified professional to do it, and it is going to be costly.
+Get a qualified professional to do it, but it is going to be costly.